By Alyse Bacine

 Historical Context

-In ancient Egypt, priest-physicians combined spiritual rituals with practical medical knowledge.
-Traditional Chinese Medicine, dating back over 3,000 years, developed a sophisticated understanding of energy pathways and balance.
+Ancient Egypt featured priest-physicians who combined spiritual rituals with practical medical knowledge.
+Traditional Chinese Medicine developed a sophisticated understanding of energy pathways over 3,000 years ago.
 Indigenous cultures maintained healing traditions based on plant medicine, energy work, and spiritual connection.
+Their holistic perspective unites these diverse approaches—viewing individuals as complete beings with interconnected physical, emotional, mental, and spiritual aspects.

 Types of Healers